 Posts Tagged ‘Gus Abrams’

-Anyone with knowledge of law enforcement procedures immediately recognizes something amiss with these policemen, who seem little interested in the men they are escorting, one of whom carries a large paper sack, and all of whom must be considered suspects in just having murdered the President of the United States.
+Anyone with knowledge of law enforcement procedures recognizes something is amiss with these policemen, who seem little interested in the men they are escorting, one of whom carries a large paper sack, and all of whom must be considered suspects in just having murdered the President of the United States.
 Although wearing Dallas Police uniforms, no member of the Dallas Police would ever be able to identify either of them.

 This shot clearly shows the three faces of the “Tramps.”
 Notice the woman in the background holds her hand over her mouth.
 Apparently, she believes JFK’s killers are being paraded before her, while one of them smiles with satisfaction.

 In the late sixties, Richard Sprague and Bernard Fensterwald formed the Committee to Investigate Assassinations (CITA).
 Sprague was a photographic buff who’d assembled the largest private collection of JFK photos and became attached to just about every investigation, from Garrison to Congress.
-One of his more bizarre theories was that a dart had been fired out of an umbrella, and that was the source of Kennedy’s neck wound and real cause of death?
+One of his more bizarre theories was that a dart had been fired out of an umbrella, and that was the source of Kennedy’s neck wound and real cause of death.

 In Illinois, where I grew up, the most brilliant conspiracy researcher was Sherman Skolnick, who’d brought down a federal judge in Chicago before going off the deep end with paranoia.
 When CITA held their conference on the anniversary of the JFK assassination in 1973, Skolnick began verbally attacking Fensterwald, accusing him of being a CIA stooge and holding these conferences to find out what real researchers like him were uncovering.
 At the time, Fensterwald was defending Watergate burglar James McCord and Skolnick demanded an independent panel.
 He got it.
 But when Skolnick’s panel began, a kook named Amos Hickock began raving about assassination links to the KGB and he also announced the Three Tramps were Hunt, Barker and Sturgis of recent Watergate fame.
 The links from the Kennedy assassination to Watergate were just surfacing, and this was certainly an explosive allegation!